What is an Academic CV (Curriculum Vitae) and Why Do I Need One?

 After you have finished composing your academic CV or resume, you still need to ensure that your language is compelling and accurate, that your organization is clear and tidy, and that your documents is free of errors.
 A good CV will generally take at least three or four revisions before it is ready to send out to university department faculty.
 Be sure to have a peer or professional editor check your work to ensure that there are no glaring errors or major room for improvement.

-For professional editing services that are among the highest quality in the industry, send your CV and other application documents to Wordvice Editing Services.
-Our editors will ensure that your hard work is reflected in your CV and help make your postgrad goals a reality.
+For professional editing services that are among the highest quality in the industry, send your CV and other application documents to Wordvice’s admissions editing services.
+Our professional proofreaders and editors will ensure that your hard work is reflected in your CV and help make your postgrad goals a reality.

 Curriculum Vitae Tips and Samples (U of Illinois Grad School)